Prussian campaign (1626–1629): Battle of Morungen

 The Swedish camp became worried when they were notified of a force of 1,800 Prussians that were sent by George William against them.
 Sigismund had earlier put pressure on him to intervene, either by recapturing Pillau or sending his troops to help Sigismund in battle.
-The two armies met at Morungen, the battle began and the Prussians quickly entered Swedish service, the Prussian troops would later form the Yellow Regiment.
+The two armies met at Morungen, the battle began, and the Prussians quickly entered Swedish service.
+The Prussian troops would later form the Yellow Regiment.

 Battle of Dirschau

 After several more inconclusive attempts against Danzig, Gustavus began moving against Koniecpolski.
 The Swedes gathered at their old camp at Dirschau.
 Gustavus wanted to see how the Swedish cavalry held up against Commonwealth forces in a battle.
-On the 17 August the battle began, with the Swedish cavalry attacking the Polish hussars, since they had earlier began a retreat into the camp.
+On 17 August, the battle began, with the Swedish cavalry attacking the Polish hussars, as they had earlier begun a retreat into the camp.
 The Commonwealth fought hard, but the Swedes were able to push them back.
 However, since night was approaching, Gustavus had to call off the battle for the next day.

-The next day, Gustavus resumed the battle, since he knew that reinforcement for the Commonwealth forces were on the way.
+The next day, Gustavus resumed the battle, since he knew that reinforcements for the Commonwealth forces were on the way.
 However, in the beginning, when he rode out to see how the battle proceeded, he was shot and wounded in the right shoulder.
 When night began approaching, the Swedes halted their advance.
-Nonetheless, this was the first battle where the Swedish cavalry decisively defeated the Polish hussars, and the Swedish army was no longer inferior to the Commonwealth one.
+Nonetheless, this was the first battle where the Swedish cavalry decisively defeated the Polish hussars, and the Swedish army was no longer inferior to the Commonwealth's.

-After the battle, Koniecpolski remained indecisive despite reinforcements from Wallensteins army.
-The years of campaigning also made the Swedish army more experienced, if these improvements had not taken place, it is unlikely that the Swedes would have made an impact in the Thirty Years War.
+After the battle, Koniecpolski remained indecisive despite reinforcements from Wallenstein's army.
+The years of campaigning also made the Swedish army more experienced; if these improvements had not taken place, it is unlikely that the Swedes would have made an impact in the Thirty Years War.